manonmars69/bookbot/README.md

 <p align="center" id="bookimg"><img src="https://github.com/manonmars69/bookbot/blob/main/media/book.jpg" alt="bookbot" width="200px"></p>
 <h1 align="center" id="title">Bookbot</h1>

-<p id="description">This is my first project while learning Python based on the guided project from the <a href="boot.dev">boot.dev</a> curriculum. <br/> <br/> The small modification I made here is that I implemented a user input that allows the user to choose which book in the $PATH/books/... path to analyse. <br/> <br/> This simple script parses a book in .txt format and lists the total number of words and the total number of most and least common letters.</p>
+<p id="description">This is my first project while learning Python based on the guided project from the <a href="boot.dev">boot.dev</a> curriculum. <br/> <br/> The small modification I made here is that I implemented a user input that allows the user to choose which book in the $PATH/books/... to analyse. <br/> <br/> This simple script parses a book in .txt format and lists the total number of words and the total number of most and least common letters.</p>

 <h2>🚀 Demo</h2>